-Attendance and Participation:
+Attendance and Participation

-Class attendance is important.
-Attendance at all class meetings is expected.
-Attendance in class is your professional activity; part of your performance is careful, prepared attendance.
+Class is important.
 Your grade will be lowered for excessive absences.
 The daily reading outside class will act as the frame for the material presented in class each day.
 The readings provide you material that we shall be placing in conversation with the material presented in class.
 In this way, each class day models the form of analysis that I will be asking you to use when you write your paper.
+Attendance in class is very important.
 The class is incomplete without the material presented each day.
 If you miss class, it is your responsibility to get the notes and to learn the material for the day you missed.
-Note:

-- I shall not re-teach the material; that is not the purpose of office hours.
-I will certainly clarify any questions you have based on class notes that you have carefully reviewed. - If you are sick or unable to attend, please notify the professor.
-Notifying the professor of illness or necessary absence is both courteous and professional. - I do not have a "policy" regarding "free absences."
+The professor will not re-teach the material.
+If you are sick or unable to attend, please notify the professor.
+Notifying the professor of illness or necessary absence is both courteous and professional.
+I do not have a "policy" regarding "free absences."
 I do not expect you to miss class any more than your employer "expects" you to miss work.
-I do however, understand that things happen and illnesses strike us all. - Attendance is assumed in this class.
-If you do not plan to attend class every class meeting, I suggest you drop the course. - I do not quantify excessive absences to a set number.
-I make that judgment based on many factors that have come to be my judgment process.
+I do however, understand that things happen and illnesses strike us all. readings, but also on the lectures.